CIeNET-International/cluster-toolkit/examples/science/af3-slurm/examples/simple_ipynb_launcher/Setup.md

     --condition="expression=true,title=AlwaysTrue,description=Allow access to Secret Manager"
   ```

   This command grants the Compute Engine default service account the `secretAccessor` role with a condition that always evaluates to true, as shown in the image below.
-You can view this in the Secret Manager page in the Google Cloud Console.
+You can view this in the `Secret Manager` page in the Google Cloud Console.

   <img src="adm/secret-manager.png" alt="secret-manager" width="1000">

 #### Verify Access

-  To confirm that the service account has the necessary permissions, from the notebook terminal run the following command:
+  To confirm that the service account has the necessary permissions, from the jupyter notebook workbench, you can open a terminal and run the following command:

   ```bash
   gcloud secrets versions access latest --secret=<your-secret-name>